associationforsoftwaretesting/navigating/navigatingcdt.md

 So, whether having more test cases results in better test coverage really depends on how well the test cases are designed and how they address your most important concerns - and, of course, no amount of them will provide any benefit unless you actually perform the testing described in those test cases!

 <h3 id="testers">Testers</h3>

+<h4>Stop saying "it depends" when I ask you a question</h4>

+You might hear that context-driven testers answer every question with "it depends".
+But just saying "it depends" and leaving it at that isn't the response a capable (context-driven) tester would actually give, since our intention as excellent testers is to provide useful information to help make decisions.

+The answer to whatever question they have or request they've made is likely to be different depending on different factors.
+So, our job is to be truthful - that the answer does indeed *depend* on context - by clarifying how, why and on what *it depends*.

+By leading with "it depends", you help the questioner understand that they have posed a question that lacks sufficient information needed to provide a decent answer.
+You might follow with a clarifying question or two to refine your understanding of what information they are actually looking for or your analysis of what options are available.
+In composing an answer to the question, use your experience and context to decide which variables matter to the questioner at this time.
+You will need to make assumptions about how much time they have, how deep they want to go, how much they care, and what they will do with the data.
+All of this reasoning is necessarily imprecise because you don't know what their need is, or what they plan to do with your answer.
+Sometimes you can ask clarifying questions but choose these with care.

+Initiating your response with "it depends" is a way to indicate that you're thinking about contextual factors that will influence your answer, setting you up for the opportunity to clarify how, why and on what your response depends.

 <h3 id="testing-status">Testing Status</h3>
 <h3 id="project-scheduling">Project Scheduling</h3>
 <h3 id="career">Career</h3>